Dartmoor Explorations

 A collection of walks, discoveries, insights and pictures of exploring Dartmoor National Park

-Wheal Fortune / Merrivale Bridge Mine
+Merrivale Bridge Mine / Wheal Fortune

 To the west of the River Walkham, located between Merrivale Bridge and Shillapark Farm are the remains of a 19th century mine, which was rather ambitiously called Wheal Fortune (or Merrivale Bridge Mine).
-In the Dartmoor Historic Environment Record (ref: SDV358455) Tom Greeves records ‘Merrivale Bridge Mine, Wheal Fortune & Staple Tor Sett, 1806-1887’, which the author assumes was the period the mine was operational.
-The main ore extraction comprised a line of openworks, pits and shafts which can be found running up the hill between the river and the track which leads to Shillapark Farm.
+In the Dartmoor Historic Environment Record (ref: SDV358455) Dr Tom Greeves records ‘Merrivale Bridge Mine, Wheal Fortune & Staple Tor Sett, 1806-1887’, which the author assumes was the period the mine was operational.
+The author has learnt that Dr Tom Greeves research into the mine was conducted in 1975 and was published in the Plymouth Mineral and Mining Club Journal 7(3) 3-11.
+The research included 18 documents from the Duchy of Cornwall offices.
+A 3 page Greeves report of the history of the mine was passed onto David Eeles of Dartmoor Tinworking and Research Group (DTRG) around 2016 and his summary of the report is replicated in this post.

 The mine appears to have had three associated dressing floors (albeit one appears never to have been used), at least four wheelpits which were used for pumping out water at a shaft head and for stamps.
 Within the complex, there are two leat embankments with associated (dry) leats.
 Intriguingly, there is another feature cutting through the site in the form of stone embankment, which is approx 250m long running east-west.
 It is the only part of the planned Merrivale Light Railway (MLR) to have been built.
 The MLR was planned in 1908 at a cost of £12.6k and was to run from the GWR line near King’s Tor to Merrivale Quarry.